 MacDonald owns the Crab and Fin restaurant at St. Armand's Circle.
 He and thousands of other drivers are forced to sit in the traffic everyday.

 "Sometimes it takes me 30 or 40 minutes to get over the bridge," he said.

 Diana Corrigan, the director of the St. Armand's Circle Association, is used to traffic but not this early.

-"We aren't evening the busy part of tourist season yet," she said.
+"We aren't even the busy part of tourist season yet," she said.
 "We have some really big concerns."

 There are detours, however, people who want to go to the beaches or St. Armand's Circle will still have to deal with some of the traffic from the construction projects.

 "We're on an Island.
 There is only one way off and one way on, and that road is it," said Corrigan.

 To add to their frustration, the city is looking into possibly putting a roundabout at Gulfstream Road and 41.

 Leaders say the roundabouts are safer, and helps with the flow of traffic.
 Macdonald, Corrigan and others believe "it's too much, too soon."